-This morning we drive to Cimiez, site of a small Roman city just outside Nice, which is famous for its museum devoted to France's greatest modern painter, Henri Matisse; he lived in Nice from 1917 until his death in 1954.
+This morning we drive to Cimiez, today a suburb of Nice and site of a small Roman city, which is famous for its museum devoted to France's greatest modern painter, Henri Matisse; he lived in Nice from 1917 until his death in 1954.
 We shall view paintings that span his career, from the very early Still Life with Books (1890) to his Rococo Armchair (1947) and Blue Nude (1952).